Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Step 2: Set Everything Up

-It’s the same for your riflescope and bore sight.
+It’s the same for your rifle scope and bore sight.

 You apply the same process here to create the optimum shooting experience.
 Adjust everything, from the reticle focus down to the eye relief.

-Even if your intended mark is farther than that, it’s best to start small and take your first shot to sight in the target at a closer range than initially intended.
+Even if your intended mark is farther than that, it’s best to start small and take your first shot to sight in the target at a closer range than intended.

-Then you can just adjust it as needed later.
+You can just adjust it as needed later.

 Make sure to have your scope mounted securely and comfortably for your personal preferences.